fongryan/executive-ai-assistant/README.md

 This will ingest all emails in the last 120 minutes (`--minutes-since`).
 It will NOT break early if it sees an email it already saw (`--early 0`) and it will rerun ones it has seen before (`--rerun 1`).
 It will run against the local instance we have running.
+(Note: This script will now print key fields from the fetched email, including parsed text content, to the console for easier debugging.)

 ### Set up Agent Inbox with Local EAIA